awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-cluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SnapshotClusterIdentifier`  <a name="cfn-redshift-cluster-snapshotclusteridentifier"></a>
 The name of the cluster the source snapshot was created from\.
-This parameter is required if your IAM user has a policy containing a snapshot resource element that specifies anything other than \* for the cluster name\.
+This parameter is required if your user or role has a policy containing a snapshot resource element that specifies anything other than \* for the cluster name\.
 *Required*: No
 *Type*: String
 *Maximum*: `2147483647`